velezhanski/axios-page/README.md

 Please keep in mind for the Contact form to work, the website needs to be setup along with an SMTP server either through XAMPP or any other.

 ## Debug
-If you would like to debug or see change live, just run
+If you would like to debug or see the changes live, just run
 ```
 npm install
 ```